-Did you know that the white wedding dress as a symbol of the bride’s chastity and purity is barely 100 years old?
+Did you know that the white wedding dress tradition as a symbol of the bride’s chastity and purity is barely 100 years old?
 Reviewing the history of the wedding dress may help you decide which side you are on.
-While we do so, let’s get inspired by gorgeous white wedding dress designs and non-white but equally divine ones! 😉
+While we do so, let’s get inspired by gorgeous white and non-white wedding dress designs.
+All of them divine! 😉

 In 1559, Mary Queen of Scots dressed in white for her wedding to Francis Dauphin of France, not because it symbolized purity, but because white is the color of mourning in France.
 It was a way for her to show how she felt about the union.